klmnden/azure-docs.tr-tr/articles/cosmos-db/stored-procedures-triggers-udfs.md

 ## <a name="triggers"></a>Tetikleyiciler

-Bu bölümde, iki tür tetikleyiciyi açıklanmaktadır:
+Azure Cosmos DB, iki tür tetikleyiciyi destekler:

 ### <a name="pre-triggers"></a>Öncesi Tetikleyicileri